ChristoferMendes/surfstar/README.md

 ### Getting Started 🌊

 Ready to ride the wave?
-Dive into our [documentation](link-to-docs) to get started with Surfstar.
-Whether you're a beginner or an experienced developer, we've got you covered with easy-to-follow guides and examples.

 ### Installation 🌐